irazasyed/telegram-bot-sdk/README.md

 ## Disclaimer

-This project and its author is neither associated, nor affiliated with [Telegram](https://telegram.org/) in anyway.
+This project and its author are neither associated, nor affiliated with [Telegram](https://telegram.org/) in any way.
 See License section for more details.

 ## License